chinge55/computervision/README.md

 1. Image Dilation:

     Simple definition: For a white pixel inside a binarized image, convert it's neighboring black pixels to white. <br>
     Eg. If I have a white circle of radius r.
-I'll have a bigger circle or radius r' after dilation.
+It'll have a bigger circle or radius r' after dilation.

 2. Image Erosion:
 3. Image Opening: